SATUNIX/askanai-bsd-port/README.md

 To do a generic prompt, simply type `aai <prompt>` eg `aai create a python function that generates the fibonacci sequence`.

 To review a PR, type `aaipr <PR_URL>`.
+There are fairly severe limitations on how long your prompt/response can be (4097 tokens), so for the PR review function to be truly useful, we'll need longer token constraints :(

 Tunable parameters are stored in `~/.aai`.